Coronavirus Outbreak Latest Information

 Passport You’ll need at least 6 months validity on your passport or you won’t be allowed into Indonesia.

-Visa Australians can travel to Indonesia for 30 days and must purchase a Visa on Arrival at the airport or online for $52.
+Visa Australians travelling to Indonesia must purchase a Visa on Arrival at the airport or online for $52.

 Be careful what you bring into the country too - Indonesian customs allow you to bring in a max, per adult, of: